How to Survive a Marriage: Ratings and cancellation

-How to Survive a Marriage thus holds a rather dubious distinction as not only the first soap opera to become a victim of the first daytime serial, its sister NBC soap Another World, expanding to a full hour, but the second one as well, Days of Our Lives.
-Numerous other existing serials on ABC and CBS would expand to 60 minutes daily over the next five years or so, cutting down on the number of open 30-minute timeslots available, meaning few if any serials could be launched.
-This was a strategy employed to minimize risks of new 30-minute shows like How to Survive a Marriage failing to develop an audience in a timely enough manner to suit the networks and advertisers.
+How to Survive a Marriage thus holds a rather dubious distinction as not only a victim of the first daytime soap opera to expand to a full hour, NBC's Another World, but the second one as well, Days of Our Lives.
+Numerous other existing serials on ABC and CBS would expand to sixty minutes daily over the next five years or so, cutting down on the number of open thirty-minute timeslots available, meaning few if any serials could be launched.
+This was a strategy employed to minimize risks of new thirty-minute shows like How to Survive a Marriage, failing to develop an audience in a timely enough manner to suit the networks and advertisers.
 Several other serials had been canceled over the previous several years due to that issue, including its two predecessors, Bright Promise and Return to Peyton Place.
 However ABC was later successful with Ryan's Hope, Loving, as well as The Edge of Night (which moved to ABC after being cancelled by CBS to allow As the World Turns to expand to an hour in December 1975).
 All three shows held their own as half hour soaps until they were eventually cancelled.
-However, both ABC & NBC aired new half hour soaps in the 90's like NBC's show Generations lasted two years (1989–1991) before being canceled.
-ABC's Loving spin-off The City which aired from (1995–1997).
-Being replaced by the General Hospital spin-off Port Charles which fared better, lasting six years from (1997–2003).
-CBS however was successful with The Bold and the Beautiful which is still airing today as the only remaining half-hour soap on daytime television airing 38 years.
+However, both ABC & NBC aired new half hour soaps in the 1990's, like NBC's Generations, who lasted two years (1989–1991) before being canceled, while ABC's Loving spin-off The City aired from 1995 to 1997, being replaced by General Hospital spin-off Port Charles, which fared better, lasting six years from 1997 to 2003.
+CBS however was successful with The Bold and the Beautiful, which is still airing today, as the only remaining half-hour soap on daytime television, airing since March 1987.